QuarkNerd/blog/isullivan/_posts/2015-11-15-stock-ticker.md

 1. The type signature of a Haskell program.
 The Haskell equivalent of `public static void main(String [] args)`.
 2. Says the `main` function is composed of the following actions.
-3. Creates the inital channel from which all other channels are duplicated.
+3. Creates the initial channel from which all other channels are duplicated.
 4. Calls `notifyClients` that was defined earlier.
 The `forkIO` function is all that's needed to invoke this on a separate thread.
-5. This creates a simple socket server using the [WebSocket](https://hackage.haskell.org/package/websockets-0.9.6.1/docs/Network-WebSockets.html) package. `runServer` takes an ip address to bind to, a port and a function that runs each time a client attempts a connection.
+5. This creates a simple socket server using the [WebSocket](https://hackage.haskell.org/package/websockets-0.9.6.1/docs/Network-WebSockets.html) package. `runServer` takes an IP address to bind to, a port and a function that runs each time a client attempts a connection.
 6. `pc` is a pending connection.
 At this point, it is still possible to accept or reject the client, but because I'm nice, I call `acceptRequest` that takes a pending connection and gives me a `Connection` in return.
 7. `dupChan` creates a new channel by duplicating the initial one.
 As described above, when an item gets added to the initial channel it will get added to each of the duplicated channels as well.
 This lets the initial thread 'broadcast' to all other threads.
-8. Call the `handleConnection` function that was deifned above using the new connection and duplicated channel.
+8. Call the `handleConnection` function that was defined above using the new connection and duplicated channel.

 Done!
 A high performance stock ticker server in 18 lines of code (although I did skip the code that actually gets the prices)!
 I'm not entirely sure what the aim of this blog post is but maybe it has piqued your interest in Haskell.
 Its many practical advantages aside, my favourite feature is that it's fun to use.